swegroup7b/ImageGrader/CONTRIBUTING.md

 * Each team member will have discretion over creating sub-branches that are based on one of their feature branches; however, all new features have to be based off of the dev branch.
-It is up the the team members who own a feature branch to decide whether or not to create additional branches; they will have full access and control about their feature branches.
+It is up the team members who own a feature branch to decide whether or not to create additional branches; they will have full access and control about their feature branches.